-By plane: The island has no airport, but is served by the International Airport of Kavala.
+The island has no airport, but is served by the International Airport of Kavala.
 Athens-Kavala: Several scheduled flights daily (50-min flight).
 The airport ‘Alexander the Great’ at Chrissoupoli is 30 km east of Kavala.
 There also are flights and charters to and from important European cities, several times a week.
 The airport is 18 km from Keramoti, which has ferryboats that will get you to the capital of the island (35-min).

 If traveling by plane (independent travel), the least expensive way is to fly to Thessaloniki on a direct flight and then take a bus, or either rent a car at the airport or take a taxi to go on to Keromoti to catch a ferry to Thassos.
 The drive time is about two and one half hours.